HL7-DaVinci/CRD/README.md

 3. Run `./standalone.sh -Djboss.socket.binding.port-offset=100` from command line to start the server.
 It should run on port 8180
 4. Navigate to the KeyCloak instance in a browser, it should be at [http://localhost:8180/](http://localhost:8180)
 5. When prompted, create a new administrative username and password.
 6. Create a realm, choose any name.
 The realm will be protecting the `ehr-server`.
-	* The realm can be imported by selecting the `import` option on the realm creation screen.
-Importing `ehr-     server/src/main/resources/ClientFhirServerRealm.json` will set up the clients, but you will still have to make a new user and modify the config files.
+	* The realm can be imported by selecting the `import` option on the realm creation screen (see "Add a new realm:" below).
+Importing `ehr-server/src/main/resources/ClientFhirServerRealm.json` will set up the clients, but you will still have to make a new user and modify the config files.

 			Add a new realm:
-	1) click ClientFhirServer
+			1) click ClientFhirServer (top left nav bar)
 			2) click add realm
-	3) Import | Select file to import
+			3) Import | Select file to import (e.g. file from above)

 7. Make two clients by navigating to the `Clients` tab
 	* The name given to the clients will be their `client ID`